LimeBlast/long-haul/_posts/2018-11-22-the-weekend-woodworker-course-review.markdown

 layout: post
 title: The Weekend Woodworker course review
 date: '2018-11-22 11:48:09'
+categories:
+- weekend-woodworker
 tags:
-- weekend-woodworker
 - hackspace-magazine
 ---

-As anyone that follows this blog knows, I've slowly been working my way though [the Weekend Woodworker course](/tag/weekend-woodworker/) by Steve Ramsey.
+As anyone that follows this blog knows, I've slowly been working my way though [the Weekend Woodworker course](/category/weekend-woodworker/) by Steve Ramsey.

 I found the course enlightening and educational, as well as entertaining, so when I was given the opportunity to write a review of it for [HackSpace magazine](https://hackspace.raspberrypi.org/), I jumped at it - and today that review has been published in issue 13.